martinceresa/CursilloIntroLcc/Histo/Cantor.md

 However, Aristotle was not willing to accept as legitimate the culmination of this process- the infinite set of all natural numbers.

-George Cantor who accepted the challenge to create a profund and coherent math theory of the actual infinite.
+George Cantor who accepted the challenge to create a profound and coherent math theory of the actual infinite.

 Leibniz held that if such things as infinite numbers did exist, then the same